PATH-SAFE programme National foodborne disease genomic data platform

 - the platform and its functionality has built upon existing and proven surveillance tools and infrastructure, with CLIMB-BIG-DATA providing the cloud infrastructure used by the platform, Pathogenwatch tools supplying the platform’s analytics capability and a call-out feature to Enterobase supporting the platform’s context genome search functions

-- a discovery phase was completed prior to development being initiated which sought to elucidate existing surveillance infrastructure and processes to inform platform design
+- a discovery phase was completed prior to development being initiated, which sought to clarify existing surveillance infrastructure and processes to inform platform design

-- extensive end user engagement undertaken during platform development, ahead of release of the first iteration of the platform (another opportunity will be provided ahead of release of the second iteration)
+- extensive end user engagement undertaken during platform development, ahead of release of the first iteration of the platform (another opportunity will be provided ahead of the second iteration)

 Outputs